designatedContributor/Fortune-Teller/README.md

 Technical assignment for [Yalantis](http://yalantis.com "Yalantis") iOS School.

 FortuneTeller is a simple app that solves an eternal question:
-'How to make a desicion?'
+'How to make a decision?'

 ------------